The Vision 2008

-Halifax Central Library will be regional resource, an active information place, and a reflection of the communities within Halifax.
-It will enhance Halifax Public Libraries’ ability to design and redesign services, and to reach out to and attract more people.
-Services will be flexible and based on the needs of the community combined with the best that technology has to offer.
+Halifax Central Library was designed to be a regional resource, an active information place, and a reflection of the communities within Halifax.
+The Central Library was made to enhance Halifax Public Libraries’ ability to design and redesign services, and to reach out to and attract more people.
+Services were planned to be flexible, based on the needs of the community, and utilize the best that technology had to offer.

 - An active part of daily life in Halifax where people connect with one another and work collaboratively and individually.